Learn about free on-demand learning

 votes and determines into which category the code(s) should be assigned.

 The ACR works cooperatively with the CPT Editorial Panel and other specialty societies to establish and/or revise CPT codes for new/existing procedures relevant to the practice of rheumatology.
-Representatives and advisors attend three CPT Editorial Panel meetings held each year to review CPT code and determine appropriate timing for recommending code additions, revisions, or deletions.
+ACR staff and advisors attend three CPT Editorial Panel meetings each year to review CPT codes and determine appropriate timing for recommending code additions, revisions, or deletions.

 Learn more about the process >